 Using the cf CLI with a Proxy Server

 https_proxy with the hostname or IP address of the proxy server.
+The

 https_proxy environment variable holds the hostname or IP address of your proxy server.

+https_proxy is a standard environment variable.
 Like any environment variable, the specific steps you use to set it depends on your operating system.

 https_proxy is set with hostname or IP address of the proxy server in URL format, as in the example below:

+Use the command specific to your shell.
 For example, in bash, use the

 To make this change persistent, add the command to the appropriate profile file for the shell.
 For example, in bash, add a line like example below to your

 https_proxy=http://username:password@hostname:port export $https_proxy

-Open the Start menu.
 Right-click Computer and select Properties.

 In the left pane of the System window, click Advanced system settings.

-In the Environment Variables window, under User variables, click New.
+Under User variables, click New.